karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Our code now shields us from direct implementations, making it easier to change, maintain and test.
 Also, while the `FindByCredentials` method might be seen by some as slightly less explicit (which I agree with), if you really think about it, you'll find that the `UserRepository` class as a whole is now more explicit.
 You can quickly look at the `UserRepository` constructor and gain a good understanding for *how* it achieves what it does.
 Yet another benefit, which we'll talk more about in a following chapter, is that constructor injection helps keep our classes cohesive (having a narrow, defined, purpose) - as having too many dependencies often means having a class that does too much.

 From the above example you should be able to guess what method and property injection look like.
-Injecting into a method is useful when only that method has a specific dependency (though it should be used sparingly as it's generally not a great sign about the cohesiveness between the method and its class).
+Injecting into a method is useful when only that method has a specific dependency (though it should be used sparingly as it's generally not a great sign of the cohesiveness between the method and its class).
 Property injection is great for optional dependencies (which is also quite rare).
 Property injection is also useful for internal framework code when you don't want or need inheriting classes having to expose complex constructors.

 ### Dependency Injection Frameworks ###
 In the communities where DI is a common pattern, DI frameworks are readily available and talked about; thus we'll keep this rather brief.
 What you need to know is that the DI example we looked at above, when manually done, can add a noticeable amount of overhead to our coding.
 If, from user input to external service (database, web service, etc.), our code is roughly 4-5 levels deep, and your average class might have a dependency on 1-3 other classes/components, then tracking and instantiating our objects isn't going to be a whole lot of fun.